 Steel offers consistently high quality standards, precision products and guaranteed strength and durability in the most challenging environments.
 If you’re looking for quality assurance, structural steelwork delivers complete certainty, every time.
 Steel is produced to the most exacting specifications under highly controlled conditions, eliminating the risks of on site variability.
 Rigorous quality assurance processes give full traceability at all stages in the supply chain, from steelmaking through fabrication to erection on site.

-All structural steel used in the UK is UKCA marked (or CE marked until 30 June 2025), giving assurance that the material is compliant with the Construction Products Regulation.
+All structural steel used in the UK is UKCA marked (or CE marked until 30 June 2025), giving assurance that the material is compliant with the Construction Products Regulations.
 To help customers choose the highest quality contractors, all BCSA Members are assessed each year and categorised according to their technical and financial capabilities.
-In addition, CE Marking compliance is a requirement for all BCSA Members.
+In addition, appropriate conformity assessment compliance is a requirement for all BCSA Members.

 The manufacturing process for steel components is driven by advanced 3D modelling and numerically controlled fabrication machinery, resulting in high accuracy offsite and delivering a precision-engineered product.
 Because of the accuracy of individual components, steelwork is erected to tight tolerances on site.
 For particularly demanding fabrications, trial assemblies can be arranged to ensure the on site erection runs smoothly.
 This approach was used for the construction of Heathrow’s Terminal 5.